 Why go?
-After paying Vincent Van Gogh’s grave your respects at Auvers-sur-Oise, it’s only right you learn more about the drink that killed him – nicknamed “the green fairy” as a result of its potency.
+After paying Vincent van Gogh’s grave your respects at Auvers-sur-Oise, it’s only right you learn more about the drink many blame for his instability and suicide.

 What is it?
 One of the most important sporting events in the world.

 Why go?
 Hot sun, commentary from Nelson Montfort and orange-bordered shoes: three signs you’re at the second grand slam of the year.
-Always a highlight of the Parisian spring calendar, it’s time to dust off your best summer hat and get yourself down to Porte d’Auteil, where you might see Rafael Nadal take home his 28th Mousquetaires trophy.
+Always a highlight of the Parisian spring calendar, it’s time to dust off your best summer hat and get yourself down to Porte d’Auteil.

 Don't miss?
 Start proceedings early with a pre-game picnic in the newly renovated Jardin d'Acclimatation.

-What is it ?
-The bar in central Saint-Germain from chef Yves Camdeborde, who serves a totally pig-tastic menu.
+What is it?
+A Saint-Germain bar run by chef Yves Camdeborde, who serves a totally pig-tastic menu.

 Why go?
-With each dish more indulgent than the last (such as hay-baked new potatoes, anchovy butter and deliciously pink shoulder of lamb confit for €8.50, alongside Bayonne ham croquettes for €3.50 and a sublime pork ravioli for €6.50.
-Don't miss the pasta dishes and other incredible charcuterie such as the melt-in-the-mouth pig trotters.
+Each dish here is more indulgent than the last – think hay-baked new potatoes, anchovy butter and deliciously pink shoulder of lamb confit for €8.50, Bayonne ham croquettes for €3.50 and a sublime pork ravioli for €6.50.
+Don’t miss the pasta dishes and charcuterie (including melt-in-the-mouth pig trotters).

-Don't miss?
-If you’re not keen on pork, head to l’Avant Comptoir de la Mer, the seafood joint from chef Yves Camdeborde.
+Don’t miss?
+If you’re not keen on pork, head to l’Avant Comptoir de la Mer, Camdeborde’s seafood joint.

 Why go?
-Historic flytrap for Parisian cinephiles, the 5th and 6th arrondissements are still full of independent cinemas, most notably the one on rue des Ecoles – infamously nicknamed Le Champo since it opened in 1938 – which used to attract the directors of the Nouvelle Vague like moths to a flame.
+A historic flytrap for Parisian cinephiles, the 5th and 6th arrondissements are still full of independent cinemas, most notably Le Champo on Rue des Écoles, where many of the Nouvelle Vague directors hung about in the 1950s and 1960s.

-Don't miss?
-Legend has it that on his travels to Paris, Quentin Tarantino would often make his pilgrimage to the Latin quarter’s Filmothèque.
+Don’t miss?
+Legend has it that on his travels to Paris, Quentin Tarantino would often make a pilgrimage to the Latin Quarter’s Filmothèque.

 What is it?
 The very best of French artisanal beer.

 Why go?
-Since the summer of 2013, the owners of Trois 8 decided to refine their craft.
-No longer serving anything and everything, they now serve artisanal beer and organic wines alongside good and simple food (try the fantastic sharing platters of charcuterie, cheese, pâté and sandwiches).
+In summer 2013, the owners of Les Trois 8 decided to refine their craft.
+No longer serving anything and everything, they now offer only artisanal beer and organic wines alongside good and simple food (try the fantastic sharing platters of charcuterie, cheese, pâté and sandwiches).

 Don’t miss?
 If you want to taste more from the guys behind Trois 8, check out their second outpost Outland.

 What is it?
-An elegant, old-school bistro serving fuss-free fare.
+An elegant, old-school bistro serving fuss-free French cuisine.

 Why go?
-With its large bar behind which the maître d’ advises punters on the best red to enjoy with confit beef cheeks, this bistro is perfect for Sunday lunch, a boozy dinner with mates or the best idea yet: a solo meal for savouring every single bite, sans interruption.
+At this excellent Right Bank spot, the charismatic maître d’ perches behind a bar and advises punters on the best red to enjoy with their confit beef cheeks (or indeed whatever else they order).
+It’s perfect for Sunday lunch, a boozy dinner with mates, or even a solo trip.
+However you do it, you’ll savour every single bite.

 What is it?
 A proper old-fashioned hot chocolate stop.